Compare & Save on Your Property Survey Today

 Written by

-Japanese knotweed is the UK’s most invasive plant.
-It can cause extensive damage to property and is notoriously difficult to get rid of.
+Japanese knotweed is one of the UK’s most invasive plants.
+It can cause extensive property damage and is notoriously tricky to get rid of.

-Mortgage lenders usually won’t lend on a property with knotweed present.
-Allowance may be made if there is a professional treatment plan, backed up by insurance, in place.
+Mortgage lenders usually won’t lend on a property with an infestation of the plant.
+Allowance may be made if there is a professional treatment plan backed up by insurance in place.

-If you have Japanese knotweed on your property or are thinking of buying an affected home, it’s important to know what’s involved.
+If you have Japanese knotweed on your property or are thinking of buying an affected home, it’s important to know what you can do about it.
+This includes identifying it, treating it and knowing the laws around it.

 2. What Does it Look Like?